Time to find a payroll manager for your company? While the recruitment process for a payroll manager may seem easy, let's first get a lay of the land.

 2. develop a competitive compensation package

 If anyone is compensation savvy, it's certainly a payroll manager.
 So you'll need to be sure you're offering a competitive pay rate from the start in order to attract their attention.
-Randstad's 2019 Salary Guide is an excellent starting point for compensation comparison.
-Here are nationwide salary averages for payroll managers, according to experience level:
+Randstad's salary guide is an excellent starting point for compensation comparison.

 In addition to experience, what makes for a competitive salary also differs by region.
 You can put our salary calculator into action to find up-to-date data on pay rates relative to your area.